-The Barcelona Museum of Contemporary Art commissioned us to design the communication campaigns for two of its most important exhibitions of the year.
+The Barcelona Museum of Contemporary Art commissioned us to design the communication campaigns for some of its most important exhibitions in the recent years.
 With the aim of generating visual impact while maintaining the museum’s own graphic code we worked on each campaign under a conceptual focus linked to the work of each artist.

 The exhibition Jaume Plensa examines a number of the artist’s lines of work beyond his most emblematic works with a strong abstract and symbolic charge.